Kaká: Return to Orlando City

-After initially being sidelined through injury and missing Orlando City's first three matches of the 2016 MLS season, Kaká returned to the team's starting line-up and made his first appearance of the season on 3 April, against the Portland Timbers; he assisted two goals and later scored one himself in a 4–1 home victory, and was subsequently named to the MLS team of the week for his performance.
+After initially being sidelined through injury and missing Orlando City's first three matches of the 2016 MLS season, Kaká returned to the team's starting line-up and made his first appearance of the season on 3 April, against the Portland Timbers; he assisted two goals and later scored one himself in a 4–1 home victory, and was subsequently named Player of the Week for his performance.
 In July 2016, he was included in the roster for the 2016 MLS All-Star Game.
 He finished his second MLS season with the club with 9 goals and 10 assists in 24 appearances, as Orlando once again failed to qualify for the MLS Cup Playoffs.

 On 5 March 2017, in Orlando City's opening match of the MLS season against New York City, and the club's stadium debut, Kaká hit the turf clutching his left leg just minutes after the game had started; the Lions beat their opponents 1–0.
 Later, it was reported that Kaká would be out for 6 weeks due to a hamstring strain.
-Kaka came back in action and he scored on his return in Orlando City 2–0 win over Colorado Rapids on 29 April.
+Kaká came back in action and he scored on his return in Orlando City 2–0 win over Colorado Rapids on 29 April.
 The next week, he scored another goal in Orlando's 2–1 loss against Toronto FC.
 He scored his third goal of the season in a 2–2 draw against Sporting KC on 13 May 2017.
 On 14 June, he played in the 3–1 loss in U.S. Open Cup match against Miami FC which was coached by his former teammate Alessandro Nesta.
 On 17 June he assisted Matías Pérez García's goal against Montreal Impact.
 The following match, he provided another assist for Scott Sutter last minute equalizer against Seattle Sounders.
 On 7 July, he was chosen to play for the 2017 MLS All-Star Game for the third consecutive season.
-He scored a long range stunner against Atlanta United on 29 July.
+On 6 October, Kaká was awarded Goal of the Week for his goal against the New England Revolution in a 6–1 rout nine days earlier.

-Orlando City were officially eliminated from playoff contention on 7 October, following New York Red Bulls's 3–0 victory over Vancouver Whitecaps.
+Orlando City were officially eliminated from playoff contention on 7 October, following New York Red Bulls's 3–0 victory over Vancouver Whitecaps FC.
 Kaká announced on 11 October 2017 that he would not be renewing his contract with Orlando City for the 2018 MLS season.
 He played his last official match for Orlando on 15 October in a 1–0 home defeat against Columbus Crew; he finished the 2017 MLS season with 6 goals and 5 assists in 23 league appearances.
 He later appeared once more for Orlando, in a 6–1 home win over the Puerto Rican national team in the Fuerza Puerto Rico friendly, held on 5 November, to raise money for Hurricane Maria relief.
 In total, Kaká made 75 league appearances in his three seasons with Orlando, scoring 24 goals and providing 22 assists.